Psychological injuries

 Accordion content

-A: All workers who are covered by the Act are eligible for compensation and medical treatment if they suffer a psychological injury from being directly exposed to a traumatic event or a series of traumatic events as part of, or in the course of, their employment.
+A: All workers who are covered by The Workers’ Compensation Act, 2013 (the Act) are eligible for compensation and medical treatment if they suffer a psychological injury from being directly exposed to a traumatic event, a series of traumatic events or a substantial work-related stressor as part of, or in the course of, their employment.
 This coverage applies to all industries and occupations covered by the Act.

 A: A single traumatic event or a series of traumatic events can include:

-• Direct exposure to actual or threatened death or serious injury to worker and/or others.
+• Actual or threatened death or serious injury to a worker and/or others.

-• An event or series of events that are specific or sudden and generally accepted from a public perspective as being unusually shocking, horrific or deeply distressing.
+• An event or series of events that are sudden and typically unexpected, occurring at a specific time and place.

-A: If you’ve been exposed to a traumatic event or a series of traumatic events at work and suffer from psychological symptoms or psychological injury, you should:
+A: If you’ve been exposed to a traumatic event, a series of traumatic events, a substantial work-related stressor at work and suffer from psychological symptoms or psychological injury, you should:

-2. Report the traumatic event(s) to your employer right away.
-Your employer must report all work injuries to the WCB when they become aware of an injury that prevents a worker from earning full wages or that requires medical attention.
+1. Report the traumatic event(s) or incident(s) to your employer right away.
+Your employer must report all work injuries to the WCB when they become aware of an injury that prevents a worker from earning full wages or requires medical attention.

 3. Fill out a Worker’s Initial Report of Injury (W1) form as soon as possible.
 You do not need to wait for your employer to file with our board first.
 You can submit this form: